creatvie-introvert/1984-1/README.md

   These choices reflect the design intent at the start of development and may be refined further based on how they perform on the live site.

   ### Typography
-  **Headings:** Unioca One - chosen for its rigid, institutiona;l feel **Body Text:** Inter - clean, modern, and supports long critical copy
+  **Headings:** *Unioca One* - chosen for its rigid, institutional feel, evoking the aesthetic of public notices and government-issued warnings.

+  **Body Text:** *Inter* - selected for its clean, modern readability and versatility across devices, supporting long-form critical copy without distraction.

-  The typography choices made are to evoke state-issued documents and public sector websites.
+  The typography aims to reflect the visual language of public sector communication, reinforcing the site's satirical tone.

+  To optimise performance:
+  - Fonts are loaded using a `<link>` in the HTML `<head>` instead of `@import`, which improves page rendering speed.
+  - Added `rel="Preconnect"` directives for Google Fonts domains to reduce DNS lookup time nd latency during font loading.

   ![Typography Styles](assets/docs/typography.png)

   ### Colour Scheme
   A limited 5-colour palette was used to create a stark, modernist aesthetic.
 The colours were chosen to reflect both the physical urban environment of London and the emotional tone of passive control.
 I used [Coolers](https://coolors.co/) to explore combinations and define a cohesive colour palette.